-In its 31 years of activity MPEG has developed standards for compression of audio, video, 3D graphics.
+In its 31 years of activity MPEG has developed standards for compression of audio, video and 3D graphics.
 What is less known is that MPEG has worked on compression of many other data types.
-Most of them had an ancillary role to the media data, but DNA reads from high speed sequencing machines are a data type to which compression has been successfully applied.
+Most of them had an ancillary role to media data, but DNA reads from high speed sequencing machines are a data type to which compression has been successfully applied.

 Compression is not a universal technology, but can be adapted to many different domains.